 Step 4: Reboot computer again to see if the Mac computer can boot into macOS Mojave.

-Solution 3: Fix the stuck Mac with Disk Utility in Recovery Mode
+Solution 3: Fix the stuck Mac with Disk Utility in macOS Recovery mode

 Step 2: From the macOS Utilities menu, select Disk Utility.